aws-samples/serverless-patterns/eventbridge-pipes-dynamodbstream-to-sqs-terraform/README.md

-# DynamoDB Stream to SQS using EventBridge Pipes with Terraform
+# Amazon DynamoDB Stream to Amazon SQS using Amazon EventBridge Pipes

 This pattern sends DynamoDB Stream records to an SQS queue using EventBridge Pipes.